Show All Answers

 Public employers would be exempt from the proposed payroll tax because intergovernmental taxation is prohibited.
 Without express authority, one government entity cannot tax another.

 Funding from the local marijuana tax does support community safety.
 The local marijuana tax collected almost $1 million in 2018; that money supports parks security, Community Court, human services, and a portion has been set aside to fund homeless shelter options.
 Funding for a local option levy was also considered by the Community Safety Revenue Team, but a new levy would yield less than $10 million annually and isn’t considered a permanent funding source as a levy would need to be renewed every five years.
-These other options do not meet the funding needed to provide services for our Community Safety System as approximately $23.6 million is needed each year.
+These other options do not meet the funding needed to provide services for our Community Safety System.

 The majority of city funds (78.3%) come from user fees and property taxes, which are primarily paid by city residents.
 There are some taxes that come from other sources to help provide the services used by residents, visitors, and others who spend time in Eugene.
 The local transient room tax, for example, is paid by people who visit Eugene and stay in a local hotel or similar accommodation.
 The local gas tax is paid by people who stop for gas in Eugene.
 While the people paying those taxes do not live or vote in Eugene, they do take part in the services provided by the city, including use of local roads, public safety and emergency services, and the cultural events and programs held in Eugene.
 Likewise, when Eugene residents travel or work outside of the city, they also contribute to local taxes in other communities.